eliuahu/seebeck-effect-research-work/README.md

 ## License

-This work is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under CC0 1.0 Universal